lsds/SEEP/README.txt

 Operator).

-First set the IP address of the master node in "mainAddr" inside config.properties and build the SEEP system.
+First set the IP address of the master node in "mainAddr" inside config.properties and rebuild the SEEP system.
+By default it is 127.0.0.1 so you don't need to change anything if running in local mode (see below).

 Next run the master in the designated node: